Effective use of food scraps as poultry feed

 - Egg testing – all but one sampling period complete.
 No Salmonella Entridis found.
 Egg nutrition similar in grain and compost fed group but with differences worth exploring.

 - Environmental Testing – completed on two farms.
 Third participating farm stopped practice during project.
 No Salmonella Entridis found.

 - Education and Outreach efforts initiated.
 Hosted field day with 16 participants.
-Have presented findings at two conferences and hosted several farm tours, reaching an additional 50+ people.

 - Best Management Practice recommendations in draft form.

 - Pathogens – at the outset of this project it was established that Salmonella Entridis was the food-born pathogen of greatest concern to animal and human health associated with this practice.
 This project has taken a thorough look at Salmonella Entridis risk and established that the risk is low.
 No Salmonella Entridis was found during food scrap, egg or environmental sampling on our farm or the other participating farm.

 - Egg Quality – Egg nutrition similar in grain and compost fed group, however there were some distinct differences than surprised us and require further inquiry, including high trans-fats in compost group and lower Omega 3 in the same group.
 Additionally, the compost group’s eggs were roughly 4% lighter.
 Yoke color on the DSM color scale (1-15 lightest to darkest) was typically 13 for the compost fed eggs and between 5 and 7 for the grain fed eggs.

 - Management Practices – We have collected good observational feedback on the management of this system and will have good recommendations to offer other growers.

 - Ultimately this project will conclude that feeding food scraps to laying hens in a composting system is a viable practice with many potential benefits to be further explored, however there are practical challenges to this system that require further evaluation.